 2. Liner must be set through the casing to the required casing point.
 The liner must be set to the casing depth as determined by Area C casing depth map.
-The liner must meet all requirements as stated in 10 CSR 233.080 concerning liners, including grouting.
+The liner must meet all requirements as stated in 10 CSR 23-3.080 concerning liners, including grouting.
 More than sixty feet (60') of grout may be required as stated in 10 CSR 23-3.100(3)(D).

 (4) Special Area.
 Due to the unique and varied geological conditions present because the bedrock is deeply weathered and often highly fractured, openings filled with mud may extend deep into the bedrock.
 Caving-in of the hole during drilling and after well construction is a problem.
 The following rules are the minimum that are required but in many cases much more steel casing may be necessary to secure the well bore.
 Also, in some cases plastic liner is not strong enough to hold the well bore open and steel should be used.
-All persons engaged in the drilling of a domestic well in special area 1 (see Figure 1 and Figure 7 included herein) shall-
+All persons engaged in the drilling of a domestic well in the special area shall-